Reha Denemeç

-Former deputy minister of the Ministry of National Education, senior advisor to the President of the Republic of Türkiye, member of parliament and vice chairman of the board of Defense Technologies Engineering and Trade Inc. (STM A.Ş.).
+Former deputy minister of the Ministry of National Education, senior advisor to the President of Turkey, member of parliament and vice chairman of the board of Defense Technologies Engineering and Trade Inc. (STM A.Ş.).
 Co-founder of the ruling Justice and Development Party (AK Party) and a permanent delegate to the Party’s congress.
 An honorary associate of the Parliamentary Assembly of the Council of Europe.
 Co-chair of Turkish-British Tatlıdil Forum.
-Executive Board Member of Foreign Economic Relations Board, Coordinator of Asia-Pacific Business Councils, Chairman of the ASEAN Business Council and Chairman of Türkiye-Vietnam Business Council of DEİK.
+Executive Board Member of Foreign Economic Relations Board, Coordinator of Asia-Pacific Business Councils, Chairman of the ASEAN Business Council and Chairman of Turkey-Vietnam Business Council of DEİK.
 Board member of IC Holding.

 Political career

 In the formative period of Justice and Development Party, Denemeç was co-founder of the party and advisor to the Party Chairman, Recep Tayyip Erdoğan.
 He served on the Party's Decision-Making Board for 14 years and on the Executive Board as its vice chairman in charge of research and development for 10 years.
 He was elected from Ankara as a member of the parliament for three consecutive terms, and was a member of Democracy Committee in the Turkish Parliament.
 He was also a member of the International Board of Parliamentarians for Global Action, a non-profit, non-partisan international network of elected legislators.
 He was advisor of the founder and Chairman of Yeni Parti (New Party), Dr. Yusuf Bozkurt Özal.
 The party was established to carry out the "Second Transformation Program" of former President Turgut Özal, who had aimed to establish an executive presidency with constitutional powers.